ahmetbabacan-dev/washington-ev-analysis/README.md

 *   **Industry:**  Environmental Advocacy / Non-Profit
 *   **Key Business Metrics:**
     *   **EV Adoption Rate (per 1000 residents):**  A key indicator of the organization's success in promoting sustainable transportation.
-    *   **Voter Turnout:**  A measure of civic engagement, a core organizational goal.
-    *  **Number of policy changes related to EV adoption:** Shows how effective the organization is to reach its goals.
+    *   **Number of policy changes related to EV adoption:** This shows how effective the organization is in reaching its goals.

 Insights and recommendations are provided on the following key areas: